-- Centralizes IT infrastructure — Many consider this WAN’s top advantage.
+Many consider this WAN’s top advantage.
 A WAN eliminates the need to buy email or file servers for each office.
 Instead, you only have to set up one at your head office’s data center.
-Setting up a WAN also simplifies server management, since you won’t have to support, back-up, host, or physically protect several units.
+Setting up a WAN also simplifies server management, since you won’t have to support, back up, host, or physically protect several units.
 Also, setting up a WAN provides significant economies of scale by providing a central pool of IT resources the whole company can tap into.

-- Guaranteed uptime — Many WAN providers offer business-class support.
+Many WAN providers offer business-class support.
 That means you get a specific amount of uptime monthly, quarterly, or yearly as part of your SLA.
-They may also offer you round the clock support.
+They may also offer you round-the-clock support.
 Guaranteed uptime is a big plus no matter what your industry.
 Let’s face it.
 No company can afford to be down for any length of time in today’s business environment given the stringent demands of modern customers.

-- Cuts costs, increase profits — In addition to eliminating the need for ISDN, WANs can help you cut costs and increase profits in a wide variety of other ways.
-For example, WANS eliminate or significantly reduce the costs of gathering teams from different offices in one location.
+In addition to eliminating the need for ISDN, WANs can help you cut costs and increase profits in a wide variety of other ways.
+For example, WANS eliminates or significantly reduces the costs of gathering teams from different offices in one location.
 Your marketing team in the United States can work closely with your manufacturing team in Germany using video conferencing and email.
 Saving on the travel costs alone could make investing in a WAN a viable option for you.

-WANS also provide some key technical advantages as well.
+WANS also provides some key technical advantages as well.
 In addition to providing support for a wide variety of applications and a large number of terminals, WANs allow companies to expand their networks through plug-in connections over locations and boost interconnectivity by using gateways, bridges, and routers.
-Plus, by centralizing network management and monitoring of use and performance, WANS ensure maximum availability and reliability.
+Plus, by centralizing network management and monitoring of use and performance, WANS ensures maximum availability and reliability.

 Disadvantages of WANS

-- Maintenance Issues — Maintaining a WAN is a challenge, no doubt about it.
+Maintaining a WAN is a challenge, no doubt about it.
 Guaranteeing that your data center will be up and operating 24/7 is the biggest maintenance challenge of all.
-Data center managers must be able to detect failures before they occur and reduce data center downtime as much as possible, regardless of the reasons.
+Datacenter managers must be able to detect failures before they occur and reduce data center downtime as much as possible, regardless of the reasons.
 Downtime is costly, in fact, a study done by infonetics Research estimates that medium and large businesses in North America lose as much as $100 million annually to IT and communication technology downtime.

 Other maintenance concerns include link quality and performance degradation, on-demand throughput, load balancing for the data center, bandwidth management, scalability, and data center consolidation and visualization